adam-mcdaniel/atom/README.md

 The worst parts about bash's scripting capabilities are as follows:
 1. Bash code is designed to be hacked together quickly in an unreadable way, which is not a good design goal for _scripting_ features.
 While commands meant for typical file navigation and running programs should be quick and simple, _scripting features should be more readable and consistent._
-2. Bash _**still** fails to be hacked together quickly in an unreadable way_.
+2. Bash fails to even fulfill its **_one_** design goal, because scripts are _so_ unreadable that it's **impossible** to hack anything together at all.

 ### How does atom address these problems?

 As I see it, there are two sides of a shell.
 The interactive side, and the scripting side.
 Creating a _**good**_ shell means balancing these two modes well.
-If you make a language too well suited to _scripting_, file navigation, etc. will suffer.
+If you make a language too well suited to _scripting_, then file navigation, and other interactive features will suffer.
 On the other hand, if you make a language too well suited for _interactive_ commands **(like bash)**, then scripting becomes impossible.

 Atom tries to strike a better balance between the two modes, and, in my opinion, does so rather successfully.
 It does seem to be more well suited to scripting instead of interactive programming, but I don't really mind the sacrifice all that much.